MicrosoftDocs/quantum-docs/articles/provider-ionq.md

 #### Running a job with noise model simulation

-You can use the same example program from [error mitigation](#running-a-job-on-azure-quantum-with-error-mitigation) and add the noise model configuration to `option_params`
+You can use the same example program shown previously in [error mitigation](#running-a-job-on-azure-quantum-with-error-mitigation) and add or replace the noise model configuration in `option_params`;

  ```python
  option_params = {